Understanding Radon: What You Need to Know About the Invisible, Radioactive Gas in Your Home

 Why do I care?

-Understanding radon: This diagram shows common radon entry routes.
+Understanding radon: This diagram shows common radon sources.

 As you now know, the gases underneath the house can contain radon gas.
 So that means the gases that the house is pulling in (into the basement mostly) may have this radon gas, which you also now know is radioactive.
 It can accumulate to very high and dangerous levels in homes.
 Breathing in this radon gas is a leading cause of lung cancer.
 It is the second leading cause of lung cancer, only behind smoking.
 Or, to put it another way, if you want to feel a trifle more alarmed, it is the leading cause of cancer in non-smokers.